-3. Utilize a foam roller for your upper back pain
+3. Utilize a foam roller for your upper back stiffness

-If your upper back is your problem area, here is a simple foam roller routine you can perform at home or the office:
+Here is a simple massage routine you can perform with a foam roller at your home or office:

 - Begin by lying on the foam roller so it is roughly in the middle of your back.
 Your feet need to be flat on the ground and your knees bent.

-- Place your hands behind your head, and slowly roll the foam roller towards your head.
+- Place your hands behind your head, and slowly roll your body over the foam roller so it moves toward your head.

-- Stop when you reach the painful area, and slowly move back and forth over it.
+- Stop when you reach an area with a tight muscle, and slowly move back and forth over it.

-- You can perform this exercise for 30 seconds, and then move on to the next painful area.
+- You can target a specific area for 30 to 60 seconds, and then move on to the next problem spot.

-It is important to note that massage therapy, DIY or otherwise, is not the right treatment for every instance of lower back pain.
-If the cause of your lower back pain is unknown, consult with your physician prior to beginning a new massage regimen.
+It is important to note that massage therapy, DIY or otherwise, is not the right treatment for every instance of back pain.
+If you have not done so already, consult with your physician prior to beginning, or continuing, a massage regimen.